 What if information is printed incorrectly on my Medicare card?

 If your address or any other information was printed incorrectly on your Medicare card, or if it was lost or stolen, you can you use the same online my Social Security account.
 Otherwise, you can instead call the Social Security Administration, or visit its office near you.

 If you cannot use the online service or do not want to, give the Social Security office a call.
 Otherwise, visit your local Social Security office so that their representatives can help you.

 Medicare Privacy Practices

-Need Medicare?
+Would the benefits of a Medicare health plan help you?
 Enter your zip code below and compare your state’s top Medicare health insurance plans for free!